lwjglgamedev/vulkanbook/bookcontents/appendix-02/appendix-02.md

 # Appendix 02 - A sample 3D game

-In this appendix we will provide a ample 3D game to show how everything fits together.
+In this appendix we will provide a sample 3D game to show how everything fits together.
 I will not explain the whole set of source code, instead, I will just highlight some changes made to the core source code base and some remarks.

 You can find the complete source code for this chapter [here](../../booksamples/appendix-02).